-We’ve got some wonderful suggestions that may get your wheels turning about summer plans to do just that.
-You may say, OK, but summer is at least six months away and I’ve got plenty of time to plan.
-Plus, the pandemic might throw a monkey wrench into any summer program.
+We’ve got great suggestions to get your planning wheels turning.
+You may think that summer is months away – that you’ve got plenty of time to plan.
+And the pandemic might throw a monkey wrench into any summer program.
 Wrong!
-Now’s the time to research and apply to summer programs that are not only enriching and fun, but also improve your prospects for college admission.
-Because most programs pivoted to virtual last summer, many students enjoyed remarkable opportunities that enhanced their college applications.
+Research and apply NOW to summer programs that are meaningful, fun, and that improve your prospects for college admission.
+Because most programs pivoted to virtual in 2021, students enjoyed remarkable opportunities that enhanced their college applications.

-Some programs mentioned below have already indicated their plans to operate residentially or virtually in summer 2021, while others will make that decision in the coming months; only a few have suspended programming for this coming summer.
-That means you still have a broad range of options – the broadest possible if you begin your research now, ahead of procrastinators.
-Many competitive programs have early winter deadlines.
+Some programs suggested below have already indicated their plans to operate residentially or virtually in summer 2022; others will make that decision soon; some may even suspend programming for this coming summer or pivot from in-person to virtual depending on the pandemic.
+In any case, you have broad options − the best possible if you begin your research now ahead of procrastinators.
+FAIR WARNING: these programs tend to fill quickly.
+Many competitive ones have early winter deadlines.

 Enrich Your Summer with a Summer Program